 If you’re in a pool or flat lake then go long, but if you’re in wavy conditions or swimming with people around you, then keep the turnover up so if your catch gets disrupted you can come back around quickly and catch more water.

 5. Align the Timing Of Your Kick

 A kick is a timing and comfort thing, and different swimmers use vastly different kicks.
 There are the standard two-, six- and eight-beat kicks.
-The eight beat is standard for fast sprinting and the two is more standard for longer events.
+The eight beats are standard for fast sprinting and the two are more standard for longer events.

 That said, different swimmers utilize all three at different times.